Are you expecting a promise from God to be fulfilled? Are you trusting God for a financial breakthrough? Are you facing seemingly insurmountable odds?

 If you’ve ever wanted to know how to build your faith. . .to have strong faith. . .to possess ever increasing faith. . .you just heard the answer.

-We grow stronger and are empowered by faith “AS.”
-Romans 4:20 says AS he gave praise and glory to God.
+Like Romans 4:20 says he grew stronger and empowered by faith AS he gave praise and glory to God.
+The same will happen with us.

 The Living Bible version of Romans 4:20 reveals another powerful truth.